shivangrai5143/CHAT-APP/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.lkuytsrfxcgvhjhkjlkjhgfsdfzgfxchjo[
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.lkuytsrfxcgvhjhkjlk ]po;/.,m
-]po;/.,m

 Currently, two official plugins are available: